What are Variables?

-- A variable is an attribute that describes a place, idea or thing
+- It is an attribute that describes a place, idea or thing

-- The value of the variable can “vary” from one entity to another
+- It’s value can “vary” from one entity to another

 For example, a person’s height is a potential variable, which could have the value of “tall” for one person and “short” for another.